Darxo/Hardened/README.md

 - Improve AI targeting for throwing nets: They value the targets melee defense twice as much.
 They now also value the targets initiative and prefer isolated targets.
 - AI is now twice as likely to throw a net or use a throwing pot/bomb while adjacent to an enemy
 - AI will no longer throw nets while their strategy is defending
+- NPCs with **Bolster** are more likely to attack with their polarm as they are surrounded by more allies
+- NPCs with **Dismantle** are more likely to target enemies with 100% hitpoints
+- NPCs with **Sweeping Strikes** are more likely to use an appropriate attack as they are surrounded by more enemies
+- NPCs are more likely to target enemies with **Formidable Approach** if it has been procced against them
+- NPCs are far less likely to attack into an active **Rebuke**

 ### World Map

 - At the start of each new campaign ~5 additional small bandit camps are spawned in the world
 - World Parties are no longer stunned, when you cancel the combat dialog with them
 - The legendary Location Ancient Spire now reveals an area of 3000 (up from 1900).
 It now also discovers every location in that radius for the player.

+### Events

+- The Retinue-Slot Event will now trigger shortly after you unlock a new slot and will no longer replace a regular event
+- The Event-Option to shoot down the bird who shat your brother now costs 5 Ammunition

 ### Other
 - All fleeing characters now have +1 Action Point